UPPS 04.02.05 - Data Governance Program

 develop and maintain documentation, including data dictionaries and metadata for data elements;

 monitor data quality and develop programs and procedures for data quality improvement; and

 resolve issues assigned to them by the Data Governance Council.

 Data governance working groups are temporary work groups, formed by the Data Governance Council, to solve a defined data quality issue.
 These can be made up of any combination of data stewards, SMEs, stakeholders, and data consumers.

 - All data governance procedures are developed by the Data Governance Council and, depending upon the scope, will be added to this section of the Data Governance Program policy or as additional university policy and procedure statements.

 Position Date Director, Institutional Research and Chief Data Governance Officer June 1 E3Y Assistant Vice President, Institutional Research June 1 E3Y Director, Enterprise Systems and Deputy Chief Data Governance Officer June 1 E3Y Associate Vice President for Technology Resources June 1 E3Y Associate Vice President for Institutional Effectiveness June 1 E3Y Vice President for Information Technology June 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from date of this document until superseded.

-Associate Director, Institutional Research and Chief Data Governance Officer; senior reviewer of this UPPS
+Director, Institutional Research and Chief Data Governance Officer; senior reviewer of this UPPS

 Associate Vice President for Institutional Effectiveness